LibrePlan/libreplan/README.rst

 Requirements
 ------------

-* *JRE 6* - Java Runtime Environment
+* *JRE 7* or *JRE 6* - Java Runtime Environment

-  Project depends on Java 6 and JRE is needed in order to run it
+  Project depends on Java 6 or 7 and JRE is needed in order to run it

 * *PostgreSQL* - Object-relational SQL database

   A database server is needed.
 You could use *PostgreSQL* or *MySQL* as you prefer.

-* *Tomcat 6* - Servlet and JSP engine
+* *Tomcat 7* or Tomcat 6* - Servlet and JSP engine

   Server to deploy the application.
 You could use *Jetty* instead.